akeaswaran/Isolate/README.md

 * Isolate will automatically block banners, notification center alerts, and lock screen alerts for this conversation.

 ### Compatibility
-* Isolate works with iOS 8.0+ and all iDevice models
+* Isolate works with iOS 8.0+ and all iDevice models.

 ### Credits